iratansh/iratansh/README.md

 # 💫 About Me:
 🧍 Hello!
-I am an aspiring software/robotics developer from Canada particularly interested in multi-agent robotic systems.
+I am an aspiring software/robotics developer from Canada particularly interested in infrastructure/platform engineering.

 ## 🌐 Socials: